 Parrots are popular exotic pets because of their unusual beauty and personality.
 Most parrots have glossy bright green feathers with colorful patches of red, yellow and blue throughout.
 Parrots are known for talking.
 That is, they actually learn to imitate sounds so well that they sound like speech so that the parrot appears to be speaking.
 The upper half of a parrot’s beak is hinged and movable.
 Because of this, serious wounds can be inflicted and special care must be taken in dealing with a parrot that is not comfortable around you yet.
 Many different factors should be considered before adopting a parrot as a pet.
 Make sure you discuss bird care with a reputable parrot breeder before taking the first step.

-The first place you should contact when looking for an exotic pet is your local Humane Society or SPCA.
+The first place you should look when you’re searching for an exotic pet is your local Humane Society or SPCA.
 If your local organization doesn’t have the type of pet you are seeking for adoption, they should be able to refer you to other regional rescue organizations for the type of animal you desire.
+Way too many exotic animals end up in animal shelters or rescue groups because people didn’t realize what they were getting themselves into!
+(Which is also true about dogs and cats, sadly.)

 Contact the animal rescue organizations that are most likely to come across the pet you want and ask them to contact you if they come across a ferret (or snake, parrot, etc.).